Carregando…

 In Brazil (Foz do Iguaçu), the numbers are 190 (Military Police), 192 (SAMU ambulance) and 193 (Fire Department).
 In Argentina (Puerto Iguazú), use 911 (emergency center) or 101 (police), 100 for fire and 107 for medical emergencies.
 In Paraguay (Ciudad del Este), use 911 (National Police), 132 (Volunteer Fire Department) and 141 (medical emergency/SEME).
 The numbers change when you cross the bridge.

-The Kattamaram is a catamaran tour on Lake Itaipu that departs from Porto Kattamaram, inside the Itaipu Tourist Complex in Foz do Iguaçu.
-The tour lasts about 1 hour and skirts the plant's dam.
-It runs every day at 11am, 12:30pm, 3pm, and 5pm; on Fridays and Saturdays there is also a 9:30pm departure.
-Tickets start at R$ 60 (full) and R$ 30 (half), according to Itaipu Binacional.
+The Kattamaram is a catamaran tour on Itaipu Lake that departs from Porto Kattamaram, in the Itaipu Tourist Complex, in Foz do Iguaçu.
+The tour lasts about 1 hour and circles the hydroelectric dam.
+Departures are daily at 11:00, 12:30, 15:00 and 17:00; on Fridays and Saturdays there is also a 21:30 departure.
+The price starts at R$ 60 (full) and R$ 30 (half), according to Itaipu Binacional.

 The Itaipu Panoramic tour costs R$63 and covers the dam's external areas on a double-decker bus, daily from 8:30 a.m. to 4 p.m.
 The Special Circuit, which goes inside the plant, costs R$185 and lasts about 2h30, with limited slots and times.
 Arrive 30 minutes early.